ludwigprager/aws-k8s/README.md

 # Prepare your AWS account

 ## 1. create two 'roles':
-In the AWS console create two roles with names
+In the AWS console create two roles, one for the nodes and one for the master, each with following policies:
-- kops-custom-node-role
-- kops-custom-master-role

-each with following policies:
 - AmazonEC2FullAccess
 - AmazonS3FullAccess
 - AmazonVPCFullAccess

-Note, that this leads to the creation of two 'instance profiles' carrying the same name as the 'roles'.
+This triggers the creation of two 'instance profiles' carrying the same names as the 'roles'.

 ## 2. create an additional policy
 Create an additional policy to assign the user some minor IAM permissions.